smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ##### **Create Schemas**

-You can create a new schema.
+Create a new schema.

-Click the **`+`** button located to the right of the Database in the database explorer to open the menu for adding table data, then click 'Create Schema'.
+Click the **`+`** button located to the right of the Database in the database explorer to open the add table menu, then click 'Create Schema'.

 [![IMAGE](../../../img/getting_started/paas/workspace/qm_img_11.png){: style="max-height:none"}](../../../img/getting_started/paas/workspace/qm_img_9.png)

 [![IMAGE](../../../img/getting_started/paas/workspace/qm_img_12.png){: style="max-height:none"}](../../../img/getting_started/paas/workspace/qm_img_12.png)

-① Schema Name: Enter the name for the schema to be created.
+① Schema Name: Enter the name of the schema to be created.
 Schema names can include letters, numbers, and underscores, but cannot start with a number.
 Duplicate schema names cannot be created within the same database.

 ② Cancel Button: Cancel schema creation.